ShaunCurtis/GitHubSite/site/PrePublish/RenderFragments.md

 ## Switching the Route View Without Routing

-Switching the RouteView without routing has several applications.
+Switching the RouteView without routing has several possible applications.
 These are some I've used:

 1. Hide direct access to the page, and only be able to navigate to it within the application.
 2. Multipart forms/processes with a single entry point.
 The state of the saved form/process dictates which form gets loaded.